synaptogenic/simple-tls-intercept/README.md

 ## Proposed Solution

 An alternative to a proxy is to perform a [MITM style attack][mitm-attack] where you intercept the TLS connection to the server and establish your own TLS connection.
-You can then view the plain text traffic between the application and the server.
+You can then relay and view the plain text traffic between the application and the server.
 Typically, applications will hard code DNS names and specific ports to communicate with the server on (or just rely on the default 443).
 If we hijack DNS resolution for the domains the application is resolving and bind to 443 locally we can setup an intercept and pretend we are the server.
 Since we don't have the private keys of the server, we will need to generate our own CA and add it to the trust store the application is using.

 ## Known Issues